lukaskurz/Alarmy/README.md

 # Alarmy

-Alarmy is a alarm system based on MQTT.
+Alarmy is an alarm system based on MQTT.

 Secure your home now!